Krish-oo7/MAMMQA/README.md

 ---

 ## Dataset Preparation
-Our experiments use the MULTIMODALQA and MANYMODALQA datasets.Create a root data directory, e.g., data/.Download the datasets and structure the files to match the paths expected by the Dataloader.py and Run MT Script.py scripts.The expected directory structure should be:data/
+Our experiments use the MULTIMODALQA and MANYMODALQA datasets.Create a root data directory, e.g., data/.Download the datasets and structure the files to match the paths expected by the Dataloader.py and Run MT Script.py scripts.The expected directory structure should be: data/
-├── MultiModalQA/
+├── MultiModalQA/ \
-│   ├── endgame_dev_filtered_data.json
+│   ├── endgame_dev_filtered_data.json \
-│   ├── MMQA_tables.jsonl
+│   ├── MMQA_tables.jsonl \
-│   ├── MMQA_texts.jsonl
+│   ├── MMQA_texts.jsonl \
-│   ├── MMQA_images.jsonl
+│   ├── MMQA_images.jsonl \
-│   └── final_dataset_images/  # Directory containing all image files
+│   └── final_dataset_images/  # Directory containing all image files \
-└── ManyModalQA/
+└── ManyModalQA/ \
-    └── ManyModalImages/     # Directory containing all image files for ManyModalQA
+    └── ManyModalImages/     # Directory containing all image files for ManyModalQA \

 ## How to Run the Agent
 The main execution script is Run MT Script.py.
 It uses multithreading for efficient evaluation and allows configuration via command-line arguments.Running MULTIMODALQARun the evaluation on the